Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 <details><summary>Chapter 8 - Changing Brains</summary>

-For more information about the boss, refer to **Cerebum Cleansed**.

 Of course, we want to be fast here.
 At the start, throw the pieces of brain in front of him so that they drop on the ground right in front or near him.
 Get behind him, destroy the turret to the left, and open his head.
 Then go immediately for the brain piece and throw it at him in front.

 The next part requires you to be fast enough to pull it off.
-Destroy the blade to the right and behind him with a Fire Blast to give yourself more maneuverability.
+Destroy the blade to the right and behind him with a Fire Bombs to give yourself more maneuverability.
 Get behind him, but stand a bit to the left to not be hit by the blade that'll come your way.
 After opening his head, go for the throw before the turrets appear.

 This may take you a fair amount of tries to get it right.
-You can otherwise just build up the dance meter if you find this complicated.
+If it's too complicated, get to Dance Mode as fast as possible by destroying his inventions.
+Rely on it to more easily open his head.
+You'll still get a good enough time.
 </details>

 ***